cncf/devstats.archive/README.md

 2) GitHub API:
 - You can get the current state of the objects, but you cannot get repo, PR, issue state in the past (for example summary fields etc).
 - It is limited by GitHub API usage per hour, which makes local development harder.
-- API limits are very aggressive for unauthorized access, and even with authorized access You're limited to 5000 API calls/hour.
+- API limits are very aggressive for unauthorized access, and even with authorized access you're limited to 5000 API calls/hour.
 - It is much slower than processing GitHub archives or BigQuery
 - You must query it via API and it is returning single result.
 - You can use GitHub hook callbacks, but they only fire for current events.